nokibsarkar/campwiz/README.md

 ![Logo of CampWiz](./logo.svg)
 ## CampWiz
-This is a tool to help you to upload images to Wikimedia Commons.
-This tool is designed to help you to evaluate many photography contest organized each year wikimedia commons.
-The tool is the visioned by Tiven Gonsalves, the lead of Wiki Loves Folklore.
+This is a tool to help you to review media uploaded to Wikimedia Commons.
+This tool is designed to help you to evaluate any photography contest organized each year wikimedia commons.
+The tool is the visioned by Tiven Gonsalves, the lead coordinator of Wiki Loves Folklore.
+The tool is hosted on [https://campwiz.wikilovesfolklore.org/](https://campwiz.wikilovesfolklore.org/).
 ### Basic functionality
 This tool let you
-- Create a campaign
+- Create a campaign.
-- Create rounds for the campaign
+- Create rounds for each campaign.
-- Create evaluation criteria for the rounds
+- Create evaluation criteria for the rounds.
-- Assign Jury for the rounds (In case of public rounds, anyone can evaluate)
+- Assign Jury for the rounds (In case of public rounds, anyone with an active account can evaluate).
-- Import images/AUDIO/VIDEO from Wikimedia Commons for evaluation
+- Import Images/AUDIO/VIDEO from Wikimedia Commons for evaluation.
-- Evaluate the images/AUDIO/VIDEO based on the criteria
+- Evaluate the Images/AUDIO/VIDEO based on the criteria.
-- Export the evaluation result
+- Export the evaluation result into csv/Excel format.
-- View the evaluation result
+- View the evaluation result.
 ### What CampWiz does not do
 As of now, CampWiz does not provide the following features:
 - any way to directly upload the images to Wikimedia Commons.
 - hosting **article** writing competition.
 But for that, you can use [CampWiz v1.0](https://tools.wikilovesfolklore.org/campwiz/).
 ## Prerequisites
 To access the tool, you need to have a device with an internet connection and a web browser.
-The tool is designed to work on all devices, including mobile phones, tablets, and desktop computers.
-Also, you need to have a Wikimedia account to access the tool.
+The tool is optimised to work on all devices, including mobile phones, tablets, and desktop computers.
+Also, you need to have an active Wikimedia account to access the tool.
 Apart from these, you should not need any other prerequisites to access the tool.
 Please go to the tool located at [https://campwiz.wikilovesfolklore.org/](https://campwiz.wikilovesfolklore.org/).
 ## How to use CampWiz
 The most of you would be using the tool is to evaluate the images/audios/videos uploaded to Wikimedia Commons as a `Jury`.
 But, there are other roles as well.
-We will discuss them later.
+They are available below.
 ### As a Jury
 This section will guide you on how to evaluate the images/audios/videos uploaded to Wikimedia Commons as a `Jury` of a round.
 #### Evaluate the submissions (Images/Audio/Video)